So there is this image floating around the internet. It is a chocolate chip cookie with spiders superimposed on it.

-When I baked the cookies I took them out 2 minutes before they were supposed to be finished and added some extra chocolate chips on top.
-I placed the chocolate chips tip down into the cookie so that flat bottom of each chip was sticking out of the cookie.
+You will want to add the chocolate chips strategically when making the cookies.
+I placed the chocolate chips tip-down into the cookie so that flat bottom of each chip was sticking out of the cookie.
 (This will be the base of the spider body.)

-Next I added about a 1/4 cup of chocolate chips into a plastic disposable pastry bag and microwaved for 1 minute.
+Next, I added about a 1/4 cup of chocolate chips into a plastic disposable pastry bag and microwaved it for 1 minute.
 I then removed the bag and massaged the chocolate to see if it was all melted.
-It wasn’t so I placed it back in for 15 more seconds and at this stage it was mostly melted and hot so I removed it from the microwave.
+It wasn’t so I placed it back in for 15 more seconds and at this stage, it was mostly melted and hot so I removed it from the microwave.